Courtney Rennicke Ph.D.

 Introductory training at AFCTN’s 2nd Annual Statewide Training in Albany, NY with Sue Bratton, Ph.D.

-RECENT CLINICAL EXPERIENCE
+PRIOR CLINICAL EXPERIENCE

 Clinical Supervisor